Accounts receivable definition

 We’ll review this ratio in more detail in this post, but in the meantime, you can track this ratio as you grow to make sure that accounts receivable isn’t increasing faster than your sales are.

-How to improve your accounts receivable:
+How to improve your accounts receivable

 If you’re having trouble collecting from your customers, or simply need cash to finance growth, you’ll want to improve your accounts receivable.
 Here are a few options that will help you collect faster or even borrow money based on what your customers owe you:

-- Offer your customers a discount for paying faster.
 If you want your customers to pay you faster, you might just need to give them an incentive.
 After all, by letting your customers pay on their own schedule, you’re effectively giving them an interest-free loan.
 Instead, encourage them to pay faster by offering a discount for early payment.

-- Penalize customers that don’t pay on time.
 Maybe not as friendly as a discount for early payment, customers that don’t pay on time might need to pay a penalty—usually a percentage of the invoice total.
 These penalties can help ensure that customers pay on time.

-- Consider accounts receivable financing.
 Also known as factoring, accounts receivable financing can be a great way to improve cash flow.
 Essentially, once you issue an invoice, you transfer that invoice to a factoring company.
 They will pay you 80 to 90 percent of the invoice in cash so you don’t have to wait for your customer to pay you.
 Your customer then pays the factoring company who then pays you the remaining portion of the invoice, minus a service fee.

-- Establish a business line of credit.
 An alternative to factoring is to establish a line of credit for your business.
 You can draw on this line of credit while you wait to get paid from your customers.
 You’ll pay your bank interest for the money that you have borrowed from your line of credit and potentially some additional fees to keep your line of credit open.

-- Use a collection service to collect for you.
 Instead of spending your time chasing down customers and requesting payment, you can outsource collections for your accounts receivable.
 These services don’t loan you any money.
 Instead, they reach out to customers and remind them of overdue payments.
 They often collect a fee for successful payments, so you probably only want to use a service like this with problem customers.

-Tracking accounts receivable is one of the critical components to managing your company cash flow well.
+Tracking accounts receivable is one of the most critical components for managing your company cash flow well.
 You’ll want to know how much you’re owed, who owes you, and which customers need to be followed up with.
 To better understand how cash flow works, check out our guide to understanding your cash flow statement, and download our free cash flow example here as a PDF or an Excel sheet.

 With the right strategies for managing accounts receivable, you’ll keep a solid cash position which is crucial for any growing company.